-NCQA is proud to release HEDIS 2016, Volume 6: Specifications for the Medicare Health Outcomes Survey.
+NCQA is proud to release HEDIS 2017, Volume 6: Specifications for the Medicare Health Outcomes Survey.
 The Medicare Health Outcomes Survey (HOS) is the first HEDIS outcome measure for Medicare beneficiaries.
 The results of this longitudinal study afford Medicare Advantage Organizations (MAO) the opportunity for continual improvement of the quality of care they provide to their members.

-NCQA would like to thank the Centers for Medicare & Medicaid Services (CMS) for its continued leadership and support of the survey instrument and survey protocol.
-We also acknowledge members of the Center for the Assessment of Pharmaceutical Practices (CAPP), Department of Health Policy and Management, Boston University School of Public Health; Health Services Advisory Group (HSAG); and RTI International for their invaluable contributions.
+NCQA would like to thank the Centers for Medicare & Medicaid Services (CMS) for continued leadership and support of the survey instrument and survey protocol.
+We also acknowledge Health Services Advisory Group (HSAG) and RTI International for their invaluable contributions.
 HSAG is the CMS contractor for HOS data cleaning, analysis, dissemination and applied research, and provides important feedback during data cleaning and analysis that inform annual improvements to the HOS implementation process.
 RTI International is NCQA's subcontractor for survey sampling and special analyses.